shireenabraham/PacketValidator/README.md

 2. This is chosen as a TreeSet is internally a self balancing Red-Black tree.
 3. The below data structure is used as a key to store in the TreeSet.
 4. The time complexity of operations using a TreeSet - **O(logN)**.
 5. The alternative is to override **hashcode()** and use a HashMap.
-I chose the trade off because:
+I chose the trade off because 5.1.
-  5.1.
 The time complexity in this case would be reduced to **O(1)**, but the space would be an extra **O(N)**.
 We might need to store a lot of data.
     5.2.
 Implementing your own Hashcode can be tricky.
 The HashMap will not work as expected if not implemented properly.
     5.3.
 Using a TreeSet is more cleaner to understand than a HashMap.

 #### Range
 1. The ports and IPs are stored in a data structure called *Range*.